jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-Indentation and whitespace in examples are provided only to illustrate element relationships, and are not a REQUIRED feature of this specification.
+Indentation and whitespace in examples are provided only to illustrate element relationships, and are not a required feature of this specification.

 "..." in examples is used as shorthand for elements defined outside of this document, as well as to abbreviate elements